johnjackoleary/cfi-commonplace-book/projects/aircraft-ownership/Questions for WVFC Owner.md

 	- WVFC does an ownership
 	- San Carlos has 1-2 on aircraft ownership and several on maintence
 	- Mike Bush does a few on how to make sure it's in good shape, "Savvy Aviation" youtube channel
+- Feel free to reach out in a month or 2 with a whole new batch of questions